National Voter Registration Day tomorrow

-BUFFALO, N.Y. — Tomorrow is National Voter Registration Day, and the League of Women Voters Buffalo-Niagara will be hosting the opportunity for people to visit 5 sites across WNY to assist those new voters who want to register or those who need help to update their current registration.
+BUFFALO, N.Y. — Tuesday is National Voter Registration Day, and the League of Women Voters Buffalo-Niagara will be hosting the opportunity for people to visit 5 sites across WNY to assist those new voters who want to register or those who need help updating their current registration.

 Those 5 sites people can go to for registration are